imlucas/learngit/cheatsheet.md

 - [TortoiseGit](http://code.google.com/p/tortoisegit/) Just like TortoiseSVN, Windows
 - [StupidGit](http://wiki.github.com/gyim/stupidgit/) Really strong submodule support, All Platforms

+## Bash Aliases
+Copy and paste the below into your shell.

+    cd ~/ && git clone git://gist.github.com/114160.git .githelper && echo "# Add me to your .profile or .bash_profile.
+Save the file, open a new terminal, and you'll have all of this." && echo "" && echo "source ~/.githelper/gistfile1.sh"

+Some of the helpers this bash script adds:

+- freebase, f: Fetch and rebase the current branch (update)
+- commit, c: Create a new commit of all changes files (git commit -a)
+- push, p: push local commits to the remote repository
+- whatamipushing: opens gitk. the green rectangle with your branch name is where you are.
+The orange and green rectangle is where the remote is.
+- remotediff: fetch and open gitk.
+The green rectangle with your branch name is where you are.
+The orange and green rectangle is where the remote is.

+## Day to day
+- `freebase` to get any changes
+    - Got conflicts?
+         - `git rebase --abort && git pull;`
+    - Still have conflicts?
+         - Resolve them in each file
+         - Run `git add <file-path>` for each file that was in conflict
+         - `git commit` to commit the resolved conflict state
+         - `git push` to push the changes to the remote.
+    - No conflict?
+         - You win.
+         - Almost always the case when several people aren't making big changes to the same code.

+## Rebasing vs pulling

+## Merging

+## Diff tool

 ## Synchronize View
 - `git fetch && gitk --all &`